Ohio Legal Sports Betting Overview

 How to Place a Bet in Ohio

-Online sports betting is coming to Ohio, and you’ll want to be ready for when it arrives.
-Follow our step-by-step guide to registering with Ohio sportsbooks below to get signed up and wagering as soon as betting launches:
+Online sports betting has arrived in Ohio, and many sports fans are looking to place their first wagers.
+Follow our step-by-step guide to registering with Ohio sportsbooks below to get signed up and betting:

-Choose one of the online sportsbooks that will launch in Ohio.
+Choose one of the online sportsbooks that has launched in Ohio.

 Enter your full name, address, phone number, and the last four digits of your Social Security number to register an account.
 You may also need to create a password and answer security questions.